A few days ago when I was driving my car, my elder brother sitting beside me told about the newly released audio interface by MOTU.

 But if you want some more inputs and outputs then go for other audio interfaces with more ins and outs.

 Remember, this audio interface features SABRE32 DAC which enables the ultra-high dynamic range ie;120dB on outputs and -129 dBu EIN on mic inputs so it works great in mixing projects.

 If you are a mixer then this audio interface will work great in your mixing by delivering the more clear audio so that you can apply your effects and panning more accurately.

-However, technically there is no same range alternative to this audio interface because its 1st USB-C audio interface in the world, we have to see for alternatives without USB-C port.
+However, technically there is no same-range alternative to this audio interface because its 1st USB-C audio interface in the world, we have to look for alternatives without USB-C port.

 There are two alternatives to this audio interface in my personal opinion.

 Focusrite Scarlett 4i4

 Click here for more information about Focusrite Scarlett 4i4 and the latest price on Amazon.